georgealexakis/hybrid-chat-application/README.md

 The whole infrastructure consists of the web application, that every user should have and the web server that is an Arduino based microcontroller.
 Microcontroller is publishing every message, that it receives.

 Main benefits are involving:
-1. low power consumption
+1. Low power consumption
-2. easy meantence of web server
+2. Easy meantence of web server
-3. low cost infrastructure
+3. Low cost infrastructure

 Maximum length of ID is 4 characters: LI
 Maximum length of username is 8 characters: LU